 The verification body further investigates areas that have the greatest potential for material misstatements and confirms whether or not material misstatements have occurred for all fields undergoing verification.
-This involves site visits to a random sample of project fields, according to the sampling methodology outlined in Section 8.2.1.1, to ensure systems on the ground correspond to and are consistent with data provided to the verification body, combined with a random sample of desktop verifications of remaining project fields according to Section 8.2.1.2.
+This involves site visits to a random sample of project fields, according to the sampling methodology outlined in Section Error!
+Reference source not found., to ensure systems on the ground correspond to and are consistent with data provided to the verification body, combined with a random sample of desktop verifications of remaining project fields according to Section Error!
+Reference source not found..
 In addition, the verification body recalculates a representative sample of the performance or emissions data from fields for comparison with data reported by the project developer in order to confirm calculations of GHG emission reductions.